Dynamic Arrays

 Compatibility caveats

 Dynamic-array semantics depend on workbook-level flags and on whether legacy CSE arrays exist in the same sheet.
-Mixed dynamic-array / CSE workbooks should be checked against oracle fixtures before relying on the results.
+Mixed dynamic-array / CSE workbooks should be checked against the goldens before relying on the results.

 Read next